-In May of 2020, the Authority received loan proceeds in the amount of approximately \$1,938,000 under the Paycheck Protection Program (PPP).
+In 2021 and 2020, the Authority received loan proceeds in the amount of approximately \$2,000,000 and \$1,938,000, respectively, under the Paycheck Protection Program (PPP).
 The PPP, established as part of the CARES Act, provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent, and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the covered period.
-The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1 percent, with a deferral of payments for the first ten months after the covered period.
-The Authority intends to use the proceeds for purposes consistent with the PPP and seek forgiveness.
+The unforgiven portion of the second PPP loan is payable over five years at an interest rate of 1 percent.
+The Authority believes its use of the proceeds is consistent with the PPP and applied for forgiveness.
 The Authority will recognize any forgiveness of the loan at the time the Authority is legally released from the debt.
-While the Authority currently believes that its use of the loan proceeds will meet the conditions for forgiveness of the loan, no assurances can be provided.
+During fiscal year 2021, the Authority received full forgiveness for the loan proceeds received in 2020 from the Small Business Administration (SBA).
+The gain on forgiveness is reported as a nonoperating revenue in the statement of revenues, expenses, and changes in net position.
+Subsequent to year end, the SBA approved the forgiveness of the loan proceeds received in 2021.